-Work Queue is a framework for building large manager-worker applications
+Work Queue is a framework for building large distributed applications

 that span thousands of machines drawn from clusters, clouds, and grids.

-Work Queue applications are written in C, Perl, or Python using a simple API that allows users to
+Work Queue applications are written in Python, Perl, or C using a simple API that allows users to

 define tasks, submit them to the queue, and wait for completion.

-Tasks are executed by a standard worker process that can run on
+Tasks are executed by a general worker process that can run on

 any available machine.
 Each worker calls home to the manager process,